-14 How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Agency/Group/Organization Public Service Organization that assisted in identifying service gaps within the community.
+How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Public Service Organization that assisted in identifying service gaps within the community.
 The joint effort facilitated discussions and feedback from agencies working directly with those in need.
 As a result, the City identified key priorities and goals for the Plan, including specific public service focus areas where funding will be strategically directed and maximized across the community.
-Lehi/Just for Kids Agency/Group/Organization Type Services - Persons with Disabilities What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+14 Agency/Group/Organization MAG Aging Department Agency/Group/Organization Type What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Public Service Organization that assisted in identifying service gaps within the community.
 The joint effort facilitated discussions and feedback from agencies working directly with those in need.
 As a result, the City identified key priorities and goals for the Plan, including specific public service focus areas where funding will be strategically directed and maximized across the community.
-15 Agency/Group/Organization Type Lehi City Agency/Group/Organization Type What section of the Plan was addressed by consultation Other government - Local Grantee Department Services - Broadband Internet Service Providers Services - Narrowing the Digital Divide Other government - Local How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Grantee Department Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis
+15 Agency/Group/Organization Lehi/Just for Kids Agency/Group/Organization Type What section of the Plan was addressed by consultation Housing Need Assessment Public Housing Needs Homeless Needs (All) Non-Homeless Special Needs Market Analysis